 Río Abiseo National Park is situated on the eastern slope of the tropical Andes in north-central Peru.
-The property not only harbors several forest types and high Andean grasslands known as Paramo but also extraordinary archaeological values spanning at least eight millennia of human history.
+The World Heritage site harbors several forest types, Paramo grasslands and extraordinary archaeological values spanning at least eight millennia of human history.

-Río Abiseo National Park is situated on the eastern slope of the tropical Andes in north-central Peru as one of the few World Heritage properties inscribed for both cultural and natural values.
-Across its 274,520 ha (67,756 acres) the property not only harbors several forest types and high Andean grasslands know as Paramo but also extraordinary archaeological values spanning at least eight millennia of human history.
+Lying wholly within the Gran Pajatén Biosphere Reserve, its 274,520 ha (67,756 acres) not only harbors several forest types and high Andean grasslands known as Paramo but also extraordinary archaeological values spanning at least eight millennia of human history.

 Scientists consider the forest part of Pleistocene refuge, meaning that flora and fauna are believed to have survived and evolved here during periods of past glaciation.
 This is a plausible explanation for the astonishing diversity of flora and fauna and the high degree of endemism found in the forests and grasslands.

 The known ruins and other archaeological remains extend over more than 150,000 ha (370,000 acres) in and around the property.
 Since 1985, 36 archaeological sites have been recorded, 29 in the high elevation grasslands and seven within the continuous montane forests inside the park.

 Types of features include rock shelters, roads, domestic and ceremonial structures, storage buildings, fences, platforms, agricultural terraces and burial sites.
 Trade relationships existed with places as far away as the Pacific Coast and what are today the Ecuadorian Andes.

 Los Pinchudos is an elaborate Chachapoya tomb complex, perched into a high rock cleft in one of Peru's northern Andean cloud forests.
 Los Pinchudos is located in Río Abiseo National Park, a natural and cultural World Heritage Site, guarded and closed to all except scientific missions.

-- Gran Pajatén sits on a hilltop above the Montecristo River valley, and consists of a series of at least 26 circular stone structures atop numerous terraces and stairways.
+Gran Pajatén sits on a hilltop above the Montecristo River valley, and consists of a series of at least 26 circular stone structures atop numerous terraces and stairways.
 The ruins occupy an area of about 20,000 sq m (215,000 sq ft).
 The principal buildings are decorated with slate mosaics displaying human, bird and geometric motifs.

-Lying wholly within the Gran Pajatén Biosphere Reserve, the property protects the headwaters of three major rivers of the Huallaga Rive system, a major Peruvian tributary to the Amazon.
-Both the Andean grasslands and the lowland, montane and cloud forests harbour impressive numbers of rare species, many of which are restricted to the property in their range.
+Río Abiseo National Park protects the headwaters of three major rivers of the Huallaga Rive system, a major Peruvian tributary to the Amazon.
+Both the Andean grasslands and the lowland, montane and cloud forests harbor impressive numbers of rare species, many of which are restricted to the property in their range.